stratosphereips/StratosphereLinuxIPS/docs/flowalerts.md

 ## Connection to private IPs

 Slips detects when a private IP is connected to another private IP with threat level info.

+## High entropy DNS TXT answers

+Slips check every DNS answer with TXT record for high entropy strings.
+Encoded or encrypted strings will then be detcted using shannon entropy and alerted by slips.